-Participant Name: Mount Alisan University
+Participant Name: University of New Brunswick

 Canadian Access Federation: Trust Assertion Document (TAD)

 1. Purpose

 A fundamental requirement of Participants in the Canadian Access Federation is that they assert authoritative and accurate identity attributes to resources being accessed, and that Participants receiving an attribute assertion protect it and respect privacy constraints placed on it by the asserting Participant.